Weather simulation data

 Calculation of grid cell data in mountainous terrain

-Forecast data: meteoblue can calculate weather data for every point with a specific altitude in the grid cell (see “point temperature at specific location”).
+Forecast data: meteoblue can calculate weather data for every point with a specific altitude in the grid cell (see “point temperature at specific location” in the charts below).

 |Flat terrain||Mountainous terrain|